 Relative Measurements Principle

-Consequently, using the known value of the reference accelerometer conversion ratio we can define conversion ratio of the calibrated accelerometer:
+Consequently, using the known value of the reference accelerometer conversion ratio we can define the conversion ratio of the calibrated accelerometer: